-The Commission monitors the performance of the utilities under various technical parameters, including license conditions and performance standards.
-Interruptions in Distribution System are measured in term of Interruption Reliability Indices.
-All the Distribution Licensees are required to submit introspective report every quarter and a consolidated annual report every quarter and a consolidated annual report every quarter and a consolidated annual report every quarter complaints of technical nature affecting large areas / group of consumers.
+The Commission monitors the technical performance of the utilities under various technical parameters, including license conditions and performance standards.
+Interruptions in Distribution System are measured in terms of Interruption Reliability Indices (such as SAIFI, SAIDI and MAIFI).
+All the Distribution Licensees are required to submit introspective reports every quarter and a consolidated annual report every financial year.
+The Commission also looks into general complaints of technical nature affecting large areas / groups of consumers.
 The Engineering Division consisting of one Director, one Joint Director and one Deputy Director undertakes the above tasks.

-From the beginning, one Director, one Joint Director and one Deputy Director used to man the Engineering Division.
-However, since the start of calendar year 2005, the (IT) Section consisting of one Joint Director and one Deputy Director has become a part of this Division.
+Since the start of calendar year 2005, the (IT) Section has become a part of this Division.

-The annual progress report of activities pertaining Engineering and IT for the year 2007-08 is given below at A and B separately.
+The annual progress report of activities pertaining to Engineering and IT for the year 2006-07 is given below separately.